Negative refraction and tiling billiards: Introduction

 \emph{Can trajectories escape? }

 For a finite billiard table, an inner billiard trajectory cannot escape.

 After the outer billiards system was introduced by B.H.
 Neumann, it stood as an open question for decades whether there are billiard tables with unbounded orbits, with many negative answers for special cases.
-Finally, Schwartz \cite{penrose} discovered that the Penrose kite has unbounded orbits, and Dolgopyat and Fayad \cite{semicircle} discovered the same for the half disk.
+Finally, Schwartz \cite{kites} showed that the Penrose kite has unbounded orbits, and Dolgopyat and Fayad \cite{semicircle} showed the same for the half disk.

 \emph{Can a trajectory fill a region densely? }